abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 ### using samtools tview to check the consensus base directly from the bam file

 I put the above samtools tview command in a loop and checked all SNP positions for all isolates and used Excel to determine that 237 sites became invariant, leaving 283 actual SNPs.
+I ran the same tview script on the parkin SNP alignment and no sites were found to become invariant.

 ### Extracting 100bp up and down of SNP positions from the samtools tview verified Agy99 alignment